 In order to make a bequest, you should speak with your attorney.
 Your attorney can help you include a bequest in your estate plan with the legal language necessary to accomplish your giving and planning goals.

-Bequests to the Michigan Conference of Seventh-day Adventist churches, schools or other entities must be made to the “Michigan Conference of Seventh-day Adventist Association”.
+Bequests to the Michigan Conference of Seventh-day Adventist churches, schools or other entities must be made to the “Michigan Conference Association of Seventh-day Adventists”.
 For tax purposes the Association tax ID is 38-6143724.

 Bequests made directly to the Michigan Conference or it's ministries can be designated to the "Michigan Conference of Seventh-day Adventists" with tax ID 38-1467642.